Globasa-Team/xwexi-pages-grav/03.gramati/05.tabellexi/default.eng.md

 How many children do you have?

 (2) **Mi jixivole ku yu hare kenumer bete.**
-"I wonder this: _You have how many children?_."
+"I wonder this: _You have how many children?_"
 I wonder how many children you have.

 ### keloka - _where_